yourlabs/blog/content/posts/2020-02-08-bigsudo-extreme-devops-hacking-operations.md

-I'd like to have less configuration files in the future, if only I could have a nice little Python framework to replace my Dockerfile and docker-compose files ... well that's what I'm currently working on in yourlabs.io/oss/podctl
+I'd like to have less configuration files in the future, if only I could have a nice little Python framework to replace my Dockerfile and docker-compose files which would support ephemeral deployments and backup/restore as well as custom operations out of the box
+... well that's what I'm currently working on in yourlabs.io/oss/podctl